MARINE LIFE NEWS 2010

 Recreational angler Troy Waterman discovered the third (and his second) British record of the alien Asian Shore Crab, Hemigrapsus sanguineus, on the southern end of the west coast of Guernsey in the Channel Islands.
 It was a female and alive. with a carapace width measured at 23 mm.Photograph © Richard Lord

 The Asian Shore Crab has a square-shaped shell with three spines on each side of the carapace.
 Hemigrapsus sanguineus is indigenous to the western Pacific Ocean from Russia, along the Korean and Chinese coasts to Hong Kong, and the Japanese archipelago.
-This species is an opportunistic omnivore, feeding on macroalgae, salt marsh grass, larval and juvenile fish, and small invertebrates such as amphipods, molluscs, barnacles, and polychaete worms.
+This species is an opportunistic omnivore, feeding on macroalgae, salt marsh grass, larval and juvenile fish, and small invertebrates such as amphipods, molluscs, Barnacles, and polychaete worms.
 It is highly reproductive with a breeding season from May to September.
 This versatile crab inhabits any shallow hard-bottom intertidal or sometimes subtidal habitats.
 This species has the potential to become an established competitor with native crabs.

 Previous Record